projectceladon/celadon-documentation/source/getting_started/how-to.rst

 #.
 Build a live boot image.

     Follow the general steps to prepare for the local development, and download the source code.
 Append the build option '**KERNELFLINGER_SUPPORT_USB_STORAGE=true**' when you build the images.
-This option enables the Kernel Flinger to support loading Android from a USB disk, and is needed to support USB live boot.
+This option enables the kernelflinger to support loading Android from a USB disk, and is needed to support USB live boot.

     Use the following command to build a live boot image: